 Being a small town, Rock does not have a public transit system used by locals to get to and from work.

-The per capita income in Rock in 2022 was $32,836, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $131,344 for a family of four.
+The per capita income in Rock in 2022 was $30,113, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
+This equates to an annual income of $120,452 for a family of four.
+However, Rock contains both very wealthy and poor people as well.

-Rock is a somewhat ethnically-diverse town.
 The people who call Rock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rock residents report their race to be White.
-Important ancestries of people in Rock include French, Finnish, Swedish, Belgian, and Irish.
+Important ancestries of people in Rock include French, Finnish, Swedish, Belgian, and German.

 The most common language spoken in Rock is English.
 Other important languages spoken here include Polish and Italian.